 Jane Kell is a colourist who pushes the boundary with colour and form to achieve a semi-abstract quality in her work.
-At first she painted landscapes and still-life but now uses colour in a more expressive way and her work is larger scale.
-She continues to paint figuratively and abstractly and enjoys how the two practices support each other.
+From the start she painted landscapes and still-life but recently she has chosen to use colour in a more expressive way and these paintings are larger scale and abstract.
+She paints both figuratively and abstractly and enjoys how the two practices support each other.

-Jane uses oils and works ‘alla prima’ painting directly onto the canvas freehand.
-Using thinned down paints she maps out the space, and then applies thicker impasto layers of paint to build up the picture.
-Sometimes she uses rags soaked with turps to wipe off sections of paint and create movement on the canvas, Jane enjoys the tactile, physical quality of the paint and spontaneity of this method.
+Jane uses oils and works ‘alla prima’ painting directly onto the canvas with no preliminary drawing.
+She works initially with thinned down paints to map out the space, and then applies thicker impasto layers of paint to build up the picture.
+Sometimes using rags soaked with turps to wipe off sections of paint and create movement and meaning on the canvas.
+She enjoys the tactile, physical quality of the paint and spontaneity of this method.

-The effect of light on water and the colours in nature and the manmade environment are recurring themes in her work.
-Since 2017 she has worked on a series of 'Pool' paintings and she enjoys the colours and abstract shapes which they present allowing her to combine key figurative elements into work with a strong abstract sensibility.
+The effect of light on water and the colours in nature are recurring themes in her work.
+Since 2017 she has worked on a series of 'Pool' paintings and she enjoys the colors and abstract shapes which they present allowing her to combine key figurative elements into work with a strong abstract sensibility